rpaperez/PalmPlanner/README.md

 ``Select point size`` : size of point in the plot

 ``Select colour`` : colour of  point in the plot.

+##### Intercrop in rows of palms
+In ``CROP IN PALM ROW`` tab, crops will be placed on every rows of palms.
+Only the distance between crop in rows can be adpated

+``Intra row distance (m)``: distance within rows of the intercrop

+The ``REPLACE PALM`` tab can be used once palms are deleted in the design.
+The button ``REPLACE DELETED PALMS`` will replaced the former deleted palms with the new crop

 ### Replanting  arguments